 \subsection{RESULTS AND DISCUSSION}

-\Cref{tab:uw_koopman_rmse} summarizes test-set performance.
-The Koopman model achieves the best accuracy at all horizons.
-The \gls{di} baseline is competitive at $H{=}1$ and $H{=}10$, but drifts more at $H{=}100$.
-The physics Fossen model from~\cite{vonBenzon2022BlueROV2} starts in a similar range, but degrades quickly, consistent with small parameter mismatch under our tank configuration.
-Lastly, with the current hyperparameters, \gls{pinc} does not seem to be able to learn a usable model for the underwater vehicle.
+\Cref{tab:uw_koopman_rmse} summarizes the test-set performance.
+The Koopman model achieves the best accuracy at all prediction horizons.
+The \gls{di} baseline remains competitive at $H{=}1$ and $H{=}10$, but exhibits more pronounced drift at $H{=}100$.
+The physics-based Fossen model from~\cite{vonBenzon2022BlueROV2} starts in a comparable range, but its accuracy degrades more rapidly, consistently with a small parameter mismatch under the specific vehicle configuration used in the tank.
+Finally, with the current hyperparameter choice, \gls{pinc} does not appear to learn a usable model of the underwater vehicle dynamics.

-\Cref{fig:fourup_xy} shows a top-view \& depth ($z$) comparison for \unit[10]{s} of open-loop rollout.
-Note that we are neither showing the other six linear and angular velocity dimensions, nor the pitch and roll, but they have been taken into account for the \gls{rmse} computed in \cref{tab:uw_koopman_rmse}.
-Also note the enhanced difficulty in tracking since we are showing significantly more steps of open-loop evolution compared to previous works, which only considered less than \unit[2]{s} of \gls{ivp}~\cite{amer2025modellingunderwatervehiclesusing}, i.e., when the real and replicated trajectory start diverging considerably $(\geq \unit[0.1]{m}$).
-Qualitatively, the Koopman trajectory remains closest to ground truth while preserving heading evolution; \gls{di} follows closely, but overestimates forward speed and curvature during long yaw transients and misses on depth estimation; the physics rollout starts correctly, but diverges under the same inputs; while the \gls{pinc} has been left out due to poor performance.
+\Cref{fig:fourup_xy} reports a top-view and depth ($z$) comparison over \unit[10]{s} of open-loop rollout.
+For readability, the remaining six linear and angular velocity components, as well as roll and pitch, are not shown, although they are all included in the \gls{rmse} values reported in \cref{tab:uw_koopman_rmse}.
+It is also worth noting that the comparison is particularly demanding, as it considers significantly longer open-loop rollouts than previous works, which typically reported less than \unit[2]{s} of \gls{ivp} evolution~\cite{amer2025modellingunderwatervehiclesusing}, that is, before the real and predicted trajectories diverge substantially $(\geq \unit[0.1]{m})$.
+Qualitatively, the Koopman model remains closest to the ground truth while also preserving the heading evolution.
+The \gls{di} model follows reasonably well, but overestimates the forward speed and curvature during long yaw transients and provides a poorer estimate of the depth.
+The physics-based rollout initially follows the measured trajectory, but progressively diverges under the same input sequence.
+The \gls{pinc} results are omitted from the figure due to their poor overall performance.